jpvantassel/python3-course/adv/virtualenvironments.md

 Virtual environments can be created using the `virtualenv` package.
 Note that a stripped down version of `virtualenv` has been adopted into the standard library as `venv`.
-However because `virtualenv` has broader functionality it will be discussed in this moduel rather `venv`.
+However because `virtualenv` has broader functionality it will be discussed in this module rather `venv`.

 ### Installing `virtualenv`